Codyblumenthal/github-final-project1/README.md

 # github-final-project1

-Welcome to the SIple Interest Calculator open-source project.
+Welcome to the Simple Interest Calculator open-source project.
 This project is part of our micro-finance startup's journey to empower and provide opportunities to low-income individuals by transitioning from Subversion to Git